 Your colon doesn’t get enough good press.
 You might know it by its other name, the large intestine.
 Here are the facts you should know to appreciate what this oddly-shaped, muscular tube does for you.
 First, it’s about four feet long and connects your small bowel to...read more

-The resent comments by Pope Francis about family planning has revived conversations about birth control for those of the Catholic faith, as well as the general public.
-“How do I choose the right method for me?” is a common question for many women?
+The recent comments by Pope Francis about family planning has revived conversations about birth control for those of the Catholic faith, as well as the general public.
+“How do I choose the right method for me?” is a common question for many women.
 In the last decade,...read more